-- ➤ The Southwestern Ohio Educational Purchasing Council (EPC) ratified a new agreement for natural gas that will last for the next 2 years with an option for a 3rd year with Direct Energy that will save the consortium several Million dollars over the length of the contract. - ➤ The EPC recently modified our electricity agreement to reestablish pricing, extend the current term and redefine certain other terms which provide savings in excess of \$11 million for the Council's 80 members. - Payments to community schools, post-secondary education option costs, and tuition paid for students who are court placed in other districts are projected to increase.
+- ➤ The Southwestern Ohio Educational Purchasing Council (EPC) ratified an extended agreement for natural gas that will last through June 2018 with Direct Energy that will save the consortium several Million dollars over the length of the contract. - ➤ The EPC recently modified our electricity agreement to reestablish pricing, extend the current term through December of 2020 and redefine certain other terms which provide savings in excess of several

+- Million dollars over the length of the contract. - Payments to community schools, post-secondary education option costs, and tuition paid for students who are court placed in other districts are projected to increase.